laramies/theHarvester/README.md

 Modules that need API keys to work:
 ----------------------------------
+* bingapi: You need to provide your API key in discovery/bingsearch.py
 * googleCSE: You need to create a Google Custom Search engine(CSE), and add your Google API key and CSE ID in the plugin (discovery/googleCSE.py)
 * shodan: You need to provide your API key in discovery/shodansearch.py (one provided at the moment)